Text-to-SQL Task-oriented Dialogue Ontology Construction: Text-to-SQL Ontology Construction

 \paragraph{Step 1: Query existing DB information}

-To ensure structural and naming consistency in {\TeQoDO}, the model is first prompted to query the current DB tables.
+To ensure structural and naming consistency in {\TeQoDO}, the model is first prompted to query the current DB tables that are relevant for the current input dialogue \(d_i\).
+This is done by giving the model the whole set of current tables in the DB as an additional input.
 Initially, as the ontology is built from scratch, the DB is empty, and thus no results are returned.
-The resulting table list $T = \{t_1, \ldots, t_n\}$ is included with the dialogue in step 2.
+The resulting table list $T = \{t_1, \ldots, t_n\}$ is included with the dialogue.
 The model is prompted to query column info for tables relevant to the dialogue.
 We then append the column query results to the prompt so the model generates \texttt{SELECT} queries consistent with the DB state.
-In step 3, it generates \texttt{SELECT} queries to retrieve specific entity values from the dialogue.
+Along with the results of the column information queries subsamples of explicit values a column contains are given to the model.
+In the final part of this step, it is prompted to generate \texttt{SELECT} queries to retrieve specific entity values from the dialogue.
+To reduce variation in column values (e.g. ``Alexander Bed and Breakfast'' vs ``Alexander B \& B'') and improve naming consistency in the DB, we also experiment with query results for similar tables, columns, and values.
+This decreases duplicate entries by increasing the chance of reusing existing values.
+In the final {\TeQoDO} pipeline, we only utilise the column value subsamples.

 \paragraph{Step 2: Dialogue State Tracking with DB information}